Complete HRDF Guide Malaysia (2026)

 Choose Training Provider

 Select an HRD Corp registered training provider from our directory.
+Training must run at least 4 hours/day (excluding lunch) and be led by a certified trainer.

 Submit Grant Application